VolgaSamson/Parking-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Backend  server
+Run ng server.js so connection will happen to node server port 3300.And connect to sql database using xamp server.

+##More about application
+Application to designed to book slots for parking in advance.User have facility to book slot,end booking,view all bookings.
+Two portals are available admin and user.Admin can add slots,add vehicle,add locations and view all bookings.